dire_pytorch.py

 positions : torch.Tensor

-Current positions of points in embedding space, shape (n_samples, n_components).
+Current positions, shape (n_samples, n_components).

 iteration : int